TechBlendSolutionsWorkspace/loyalsafartest/replit.md

-# Famous Indian Restaurant Website - Replit Configuration
+# Luxury Jewellery E-Commerce Platform - Replit Configuration

 ## Overview

-This is a completely fresh, clean full-stack web application built with React, TypeScript, and PostgreSQL specifically for a famous Indian restaurant website.
-All previous e-commerce functionality, digital services integrations, and complex backend systems have been completely removed.
-The database is clean and the app structure is minimal, ready for restaurant-specific features.
+This is a modern, high-end jewellery e-commerce platform built with React, TypeScript, and PostgreSQL.
+The platform features a luxury gold/black/white design aesthetic, comprehensive product catalog, secure authentication, shopping cart functionality, and admin management system.
+The entire codebase has been restructured from scratch to serve as a premium jewellery shopping experience.

 ## User Preferences